OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 >**Note:** The fseries-dk does not support 2x200GbE or 1x400GbE configurations.

->**Note:** Due to Ethernet differential pair routing on the ES version of the Agilex® 7 F-Series FPGA (Two F-Tiles) Development Kit, some differential pairs were swapped to improve signal routing.
+>**Note:** Due to Ethernet differential pair routing on the ES version of the Agilex™ 7 F-Series FPGA (Two F-Tiles) Development Kit, some differential pairs were swapped to improve signal routing.
 To account for the pair swap, there is a requirement to run a script to invert the differential traces.
-Refer to the "HE-HSSI" Section of the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (F-Series Development Kit (2xF-Tile))](https://ofs.github.io/ofs-2024.2-1/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on swapping the polarity of Ethernet differential pairs at run-time.
+Refer to the "HE-HSSI" Section of the [Getting Started Guide: OFS for Agilex™ 7 PCIe Attach FPGAs (F-Series Development Kit (2xF-Tile))](https://ofs.github.io/ofs-2024.3-1/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on swapping the polarity of Ethernet differential pairs at run-time.

 #### **4.8.1 Walkthrough: Modify the Ethernet Sub-System to 2x4x10GbE Using IP Presets**